 Can men participate in Impact 100?

-Men can participate by making donations to the Grant Pool and/or to help pay our administrative costs, by sponsoring a woman to be an Impact 100 voting member, or by funding a Scholarship for a woman early in a public service or philanthropic career who wants to join but cannot afford a Membership on her own.
-Men can always participate by encouraging the women they know to become members.
+Men can participate by making donations to the Grant Pool and/or to help pay our operating costs, by sponsoring a woman to be an Impact 100 voting member, or by funding a Scholarship for a woman early in a public service or philanthropic career who wants to join but cannot afford a Membership on her own.
+Men can also participate by encouraging the women they know to become members.